ajeetraina/competitive-repricing-agent-mcp/blog/full-competitive-intelligence-blog-post.md

 # Real-World Demo: Building a Competitive Intelligence System with Docker MCP Toolkit

-Now that you've connected ChatGPT to Docker MCP Toolkit, let's build something practical: a **Competitive Intelligence Agent** that monitors competitor prices, stores historical data, analyzes trends, and generates strategic recommendations—all through natural conversation.
+Let's build something practical: a **Competitive Intelligence Agent** that monitors competitor prices, stores historical data, analyzes trends, and generates strategic recommendations—all through natural conversation.

 This isn't a toy demo.
 By the end of this tutorial, you'll have a working system that: